Getting Started

 Creating Your First Endpoint

-Let's create a simple endpoint to see how RPC auto-linking works.
+Let's create a simple explicitly decorated RPC service.
 First, create a new service in your backend:

 terminalbash